 After screening and grit removal, sewage still contains organic and inorganic components, as well as various suspended solids.
 Solids are small particles that a sedimentation tank may remove from sewage.
 When the flow rate through one of these tanks is reduced, the suspended particles gradually descend to the bottom, forming a solids mass.
 Pumping is frequently used to remove biosolids from tanks, after which they are processed for use as fertilizer, disposed of in a landfill, or burned.
 Primary treatment has been insufficient to meet the needs of many communities for improved water quality over time.

 To satisfy them, cities and industry often treat to a secondary treatment level, with advanced treatment being employed in some cases to remove nutrients and other contaminants.
-The second step of treatment eliminates roughly 85 percent of the organic waste by employing the microorganisms in the sewage.
+The second step of treatment eliminates roughly 85% of the organic waste by employing the microorganisms in the sewage.
 The trickling filter and the activated sludge process are the two most used secondary treatment processes.
 A trickling filter is a three to six-foot-deep bed of stones that sewage passes through.
 Produced water treatment is the treatment of water that comes from various industries.

 Stringent regulations for the treatment and disposal of produced water will continue to drive demand for a variety of produced water treatment technologies.

-Produced water can be characterized as a mixture of natural and inorganic additions found in oil and gas reservoirs.
 The water produced in this manner is acidic, and it needs to be treated before it is discharged into rivers or used for re-injection in oil and gas extraction sites.
 Freshwater consumption has increased dramatically as the world's population continues to grow.
 Long-term discharge of oil-contaminated water pollutes existing resources.
 This is expected to result in a freshwater shortage in the near future.
 Several countries' governments have imposed strict environmental regulations by enacting discharge criteria for oil concentration levels in discharged waterways.

-Produced water must be handled and reused in order to increase well productivity.
+Produced water must be handled and reused to increase well productivity.
 Various water remediation solutions have been implemented as a result of increased oil and gas productivity and strict government regulations governing the direct release of generated water.
 In countries where fresh water is scarce, demand for produced water treatment is high.
 The Asia Pacific has more water shortage issues; as a result, the rate of adoption of water treatment technologies is much higher in most major countries to deal with water scarcity.

-Increased demand for oil and gas in countries, as well as expansion in downstream operations and cost-effective shale gas extraction, are likely to positively impact the produced water treatment market.
 Low and volatile crude oil prices have drastically impacted investment in oil and gas.
 This is a substantial limitation on the market for produced water treatment.

 Throughout the ongoing COVID-19 outbreak, oil consumption has remained low.
 This has repercussions for business activity outside of the produced water treatment sector.
 Manufacturing units were shut down in major sections of the world during the lockdown because workers were afraid of becoming infected, resulting in a scarcity of inventory.
 The market is getting back on its feet thanks to global immunization and the application of standards, as the oil and gas market is also gathering up speed, which will help the produced water treatment market grow significantly.